aws-samples/api-gateway-websocket-saas-rate-limiting-using-aws-lambda-authorizer/README.md

-# API Gateway Websocket SaaS Rate Limiting using AWS Lambda Authorizer
+# API Gateway WebSocket SaaS Rate Limiting using AWS Lambda Authorizer

 When creating a SaaS multi-tenant systems which require websocket connections we need a way to rate limit those connections on a per tenant basis.
 With Amazon API Gateway you have the option to use usage plans with HTTP connections however they are not available for websockets.